-Many people still feel anxious even as the COVID-19 vaccine becomes available.
+Many people still feel anxious as the COVID pandemic lingers.
 We talked with Soltana Nosrati, a psychotherapist with Novant Health Psychiatric Associates in Huntersville, North Carolina, about managing anxiety, whether it’s mild or hampers your day-to-day life.

 Have more people come to you for help with anxiety during the pandemic?

 When the pandemic started, I already had patients who suffered from debilitating anxiety, like agoraphobia or obsessive-compulsive disorder.
 After COVID happened, they stopped feeling anxious because the worst happened and they were still here, alive and fine.
 It emboldened them to do more.

 I had a second influx of patients who had never struggled with anxiety or it was very manageable, but all of a sudden it was really debilitating.

 You mentioned agoraphobia.
 What's the difference between agoraphobia and social anxiety?

 Agoraphobia means you avoid situations where you fear you'd have little control.
 It could even mean you're afraid of leaving your house.